mccoy-devs/mccoy/README.md

 The workflow is being developed such that all required software will be automatically installed for each step of the pipeline in self-contained conda environments.
 These environments will be cached and reused whenever possible (all handled internally by snakemake), but if you want to remove them then they can be found in `.snakemake`.

+> Note that you can remove the need for `poetry run` everywhere below by first running `poetry shell` to start a new shell with the beastflow poetry project loaded.

 First begin by creating a new Beastflow project (called `test` in this example):

 ```bash